Carrier Comparison

 Does UPS or USPS have better tracking?

 UPS offers more granular, real-time tracking with estimated delivery windows that update throughout the day.
-USPS tracking has improved significantly but still provides fewer scan points.
+USPS tracking has improved but still provides fewer scan points.
 For high-value items where you need precise delivery confirmation, UPS tracking is the stronger choice.

 Can I use both USPS and UPS for my business?